SillyTavern/SillyTavern/.github/readme.md

 ## Installing via SillyTavern Launcher

-SillyTavern Launcher is a setup wizard that will help you get setup with many options, including installing a backend for local inference.
+SillyTavern Launcher is a installation wizard that will help you get setup with many options, including installing a backend for local inference.

 ### For Windows users